infchg/SecOps/README.md

 ## Why

-During forensics, we need to investigate specific details and times on the Palo Alto parameters.
+During forensics, we need to investigate specific times of deviations counted by the Firewalls.
-We might have PA charts, logs, and tools but would be ideal to research in our own elastic or splunk.
+We might have Palo Alto parameters, charts, logs, and tools but would be ideal to research in our own elastic or splunk.

 ## How

 Since old PAN-OS v7 few firewall counters could be accessed through Palo Alto Networks private MIBs.
-A handfull of those SNMP OIDs were very valuable, but only succinctly documented in Palo Alto MIBs.
+A handful of those SNMP OIDs are very valuable, but only succinctly documented in Palo Alto MIBs.

 The simple script below let you track live key Firewall counters.
  The Figure 0 shosw how the scripts fits between the points 1 and 2 of this architecture .